2 Minute Healthy Breakfast: Indian Recipes (Gluten Free, Diary Free)

 Method of preparation

-- Slightly roast the peanuts and walnuts at a low heat.
+- Slightly roast the peanuts and walnuts at low heat.
 Take them out and keep them aside.

 - Randomly chop the heads of the cauliflower into small chunks.